jboss-developer/jboss-jdg-quickstarts/carmart/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

 The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+JBoss Data Grid does not support deployment of applications.

 Configure Maven